‘Always choose treat’

 “Now, not everything works; the continued onslaught of explicitly violent imagery wore me down fairly quickly, so that aspect of the film had little to no effect upon me, beyond general nausea.
 Even so, I understand why Lussier decided to go that route, and the film as a whole is very well put-together and fairly well flies by.”
 Screen Anarchy

-RLJE Films (distributors of Satanic Panic; Mandy; The Cleaning Lady; et al) will release Trick theatrically and on Digital and VOD on October 18th 2019.
+RLJE Films (distributors of Satanic Panic; Mandy; The Cleaning Lady; et al) released Trick theatrically and on Digital and VOD on October 18th 2019.

 “Trick is, for lack of a better term, ‘slasher-noir’ horror set in upstate New York, spanning five consecutive Halloweens where serial killer Trick Weaver taunts police up and down the Hudson River practising murder as performance art,” Lussier explained to Bloody Disgusting.
 “The Benton Township, where Trick’s murderous journey begins, has fallen into decay, almost like Trick’s initial killings didn’t just claim individual victims but killed the town itself.”